 This gives the eyes a “rest” from reading text, and makes pages more legible.
 This helps with the overall layout of your website pages.

-3. You can use icons as assets with your brand identity
+3. Use as assets with your brand identity

 Finally, from a brand strategy point of view, you can use icons to reinforce your brand identity.